 Writing Career of Agatha Christie

 The plot of Agatha Christies novels could be described as formulaic.
 Murders were committed by ingenious methods – often involving poison, which Agatha Christie had great knowledge of.
-After interrogating all the main suspects, the detective would bring all the participants into some drawing room before explaining who was the murderer.
-The psychological suspense of the novels and the fact readers feel they have a good chance of solving the crime undoubtedly added to the popularity of the books.
+After interrogating all the main suspects, the detective would bring all the participants into some drawing-room before explaining who was the murderer.
+Her writing was quite clear and it is easy to get absorbed in the flow of the story.
+It also gave readers the chance to try and work out who the murderer was before it was revealed at the end.

 During the Second World War, Christie worked in the pharmacy of the University College London, which gave her ideas for some of her murder methods.
 After the war, her books continued to grow in international popularity.
 In 1952, her play The Mousetrap was debuted at the Ambassador’s Theatre in London and has been performed without a break ever since.
 Her success led to her being honoured in the New Year’s honour list.
 In 1971 she was appointed Dame Commander of the British Empire.